symfony/symfony-docs/cookbook/doctrine/file_uploads.rst

     Instead of handling file uploading yourself, you may consider using the `VichUploaderBundle`_ community bundle.
-This bundle provides all the common operations (such as file renaming, saving and deleting) and it's tightly integratd with Doctrine ORm, ODM, PHPCR ODM and Propel.
+This bundle provides all the common operations (such as file renaming, saving and deleting) and it's tightly integrated with Doctrine ORM, MongoDB ODM, PHPCR ODM and Propel.

 Handling file uploads with Doctrine entities is no different than handling any other file upload.
 In other words, you're free to move the file in your